IRezig/cryptofolio/README.md

 ## Description of the project:
-This project is one of my school project (Epitech 2020)
+This project is one of my school project (Epitech 2020) where I used
+- Coinranking to get data about all coins, markets and exchanges.
+- Bing News Search send a search query to Bing and get back a list of news about cryptos

 Setup